xompass/vsaas-rest/README.md

 }
 ```

-## Database, Models and Repositories
+## Database, Datasource, and Models

 ### Datasource and Connectors

 The `Datasource` is the central component that centralizes database connections and model registration.
 A Datasource can have multiple connectors for different databases.

-The `Connector` is responsible for establishing the connection to the specific database (currently only MongoDB).
+The `Connector` is responsible for establishing the connection to the specific database.

-> **Note**: Currently the framework only supports MongoDB as a database.
+> **Note**: Currently the framework only supports MongoDB as a database engine.
 Support for other database engines **might** be implemented in future versions if needed.

 #### Configure Datasource and Connectors